Home > Psychology Introduction to Dreams and the Afterlife

 The Dreaming” (or “Dreamtime”) is a common term within the creation narrative of indigenous Australians for a personal, or group, creation and for what may be understood as the “timeless time” of formative creation and perpetual creating.
 They believe every person essentially exists eternally in the Dreaming.
 This eternal part existed before the life of the individual begins, and continues to exist when the life of the individual ends.
 Both before and after life, it is believed that this spirit-child exists in the Dreaming and is only initiated into life by being born through a mother.
 It was believed that, before humans, animals, and plants came into being, their “souls” existed; they knew they would become physical, but not when.
 And when that time came, all but one of the “souls” became plants or animals, with the last one becoming human and acting as a custodian or guardian to the natural world around them.
 These indigenous Australian societies share the notion that human beings and society were created in a distant time period referred to as the Dreamtime which the Aborigines considered sacred time.
 Simultaneously, the Dreamtime refers to the realm of the spiritual, which is coextensive with the time of creation.
 As the name indicates, the Dreamtime realm can be reached during dreams.
 Many of the rituals of Aboriginal religion also link the everyday world of human existence with the Dreamtime.
 As one might anticipate, at death the true soul returns to the eternal Dreamtime realm, where it had resided prior to birth.

-1. Sleep as Death’s Sister
+2. Sleep as Death’s Sister

 dreams

 In the Bible and other sacred scriptures, the terms death and sleep are used interchangeably.
 Sleep has traditionally been called “death’s sister.”
 The Bible is filled with instances of people who are visited in their dreams by heavenly figures to convey an important message.
 In the Old Testament, Jacob had a dream of a heavenly “stairway” on the earth which extended into heaven with angels ascending and descending on it.
 Jacob’s description of this “stairway” could be a crude description of the NDE tunnel: “And he dreamed, and behold a stairway set up on the Earth, and the top of it reached to heaven; and behold the angels of God ascending and descending on it.”
-(Genesis 28:12) Scholars believe that the Book of Revelation is an account of a dream or a series of dream by John the Revelator.
+(Genesis 28:12) Scholars believe that the Book of Revelation is an account of a dream or a series of dreams by John the Revelator.
 The reason it is believed to be a dream is because the symbolism found in the Book of Revelation is remarkably similar to the prophetic dream symbology of the prophet Daniel in the Book of Daniel.

-2. Modern Dream Research
+3. Modern Dream Research

 There is much evidence that our dreams are actually out-of-body experiences and journeys to other realms.
 In one study by consciousness researcher Dr. Charles Tart, a test subject was documented to have left their body during sleep in order to read a 5-digit number from a remote location.
 The test subject was successful in returning the correct number.
 The odds of correctly guessing a random 5-digit number is 1 in 100,000.
 Yale University Pediatric Cancer specialist Dr. Diane Komp reported that many dying children have near-death experiences which often occurred during dreams.
 One boy told Dr. Komp that Jesus had visited him in a big yellow school bus and told him he would die soon.
 The boy died as he predicted.
 Clear evidence from sleep laboratories shows that we all dream nightly.
 Our dream periods come in cycles, typically about ninety minutes apart.
 Most dreams happen during these times of unusual body and brain behavior called REM sleep – rapid eye movement sleep.
 Of course, the mind is active all night long, not just during REM periods.
 Dreams usually happen about five or six times each night and they range in length from just a few minutes up to thirty minutes or more, with longer dreams more likely near morning.